JaniShreyas/ddpm-inpainting/README.md

 - **From-Scratch DDPM Implementation:** The entire diffusion process, including the noise schedule and sampling loop, is built from first principles in PyTorch.
 - **Configurable U-Net Architecture:** A flexible U-Net model serves as the denoising backbone.
 Its depth (channel_multipliers) and width (base_channels) can be configured directly from a YAML file without changing any code.
 - **Time-Conditioned Residual Blocks:** The U-Net uses ResidualBlocks for stable training and SinusoidalPositionEmbeddings to effectively condition the model on the current timestep.
-- **Advanced Training Techniques:** The pipeline includes best practices like Exponential Moving Average (EMA) weights for improved sample quality and configurable learning rate schedulers.
+- **Advanced Training Techniques:** The pipeline includes best practices like Exponential Moving Average (EMA) weights for improved sample quality.

 ### MLOps & Engineering Framework
 - Composable Configuration with Hydra: All experimental parameters are managed in a modular `configs/` directory.
 This enables rapid, code-free experimentation through simple command-line overrides.
 - Comprehensive Experiment Tracking with MLflow: Every run is automatically logged.
-MLflow tracks all hyperparameters, monitors live metrics (loss curves, learning rate), and versions all output artifacts (models, checkpoints, and sample images).
+MLflow tracks all hyperparameters, monitors live metrics (loss curves), and versions all output artifacts (models, checkpoints, and sample images).
 - Guaranteed Reproducibility: The framework uses global seeding and logs the exact configuration for every run, ensuring that any experiment can be perfectly reproduced using its MLflow Run ID.

 ## Setup instructions